hornet-network/ruby-pinecone/README.md

 ## Code of Conduct

-Everyone interacting in the Ruby::Pinecone project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby-pinecone/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Ruby Pinecone project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby-pinecone/blob/main/CODE_OF_CONDUCT.md).